 The app is powerful, letting you sell products, customize checkout screens, accept payments, track inventory, set up customer profiles, and more.
 You can even send digital receipts, and allow customers to browse in-store and buy online by sending shopping carts via email.

 The best news?
-If you opt for the POS Lite plan, it’s free.
-The not so good news?
-If you want to access advanced ecommerce functionality such as in-store pickup, staff logins and smart inventory management, the POS Pro plan will set you back $89/month.
-It is free if you have Shopify Plus, however.
+Its POS Lite plan is free.
+The not-so-good news?
+If you are interested in advanced ecommerce features like in-store pickup, staff logins, and smart inventory management, the POS Pro plan will cost you $89/month.
+However, if you’re a Shopify Plus subscriber, you gain free access.

 Wix POS offers a similar list of features with their free app, with added bonuses such as local delivery, curbside pickup, and unlimited staff accounts.
 But, there are a few big caveats.
-For one thing, Wix POS is currently only available in the US, and only for supported business types.
-For another, you’re required to purchase Wix’s hardware as other types of hardware aren’t supported – and with POS kits starting at $550, they aren’t cheap.
+For one thing, Wix POS is currently only available in the US and Canada, and only for supported business types.
+For another, you’re required to purchase Wix’s hardware as other types of hardware aren’t supported – and with the complete POS retail kit costing $1,250, it’s not something to scoff at.

-If you’re not in the US, there is a workaround available – you can sell via mobile using the Wix Owner app, and accept payments through either Square or SumUp.
+If you’re not in Northern America, there is a workaround available – you can sell via mobile using the Wix Owner app, and accept payments through either Square or SumUp.
 This isn’t really ideal for a physical store though, as you’ll be missing out on a lot of important features.

-Winner: no surprises here – with more features, optional extra hardware, and wider availability, Shopify takes out the POS round.
-If you’re located in the US however, Wix POS might still be worth looking into because it offers free extras (e.g. local delivery, staff accounts) that Shopify will charge for.
+Winner: Shopify wins the POS round with more features, optional extra hardware, and wider availability.
+If you’re in Northern America, however, Wix POS might still be worth looking into because it offers free extras (e.g. local delivery, staff accounts) that Shopify will charge for.

 Shopify – Wix 4:1